About This Disease

-There are at least 15 species of spiders known in Hawaii.
-Spiders live in crevices, rotten wood, gardens, forests.
-Very few are known to bite or cause harm to people as they generally feed on insects and other invertebrates.
+There are many species of spiders known to be found throughout Hawaii.
+Spiders typically live in crevices, rotten wood, gardens, and forest environments.
+Very few species are known to bite or cause harm to people as they generally feed on insects and other invertebrates.
 Many spiders are actually very important to our environment and island ecosystem.

-However, two spider species of concern that are seen in Hawaii is the Latrodectus mactans (Southern Black Widow), and the Latrodectus geometricus (Brown Widow Spider).
-Their bites are dangerous and require a visit to the doctor.
+However, two spider species of concern that are seen in Hawaii are the Southern Black Widow (Latrodectus mactans) and the Brown Widow Spider (Latrodectus geometricus).
+Their bites can be dangerous and would require a visit to the doctor.
 The brown widow is a little smaller than the black widow and its venom is twice as potent as the black widow’s venom.
-However, brown widows don’t inject as much venom, are more timid and don’t tend to defend their web.
+However, the brown widows don’t inject as much venom and are generally less aggressive in defending their webs.

-Another common spider seen on the islands is the Phidippus audax (Bold or Daring Jumping Spider), which measures only a half inch in size.
+Another spider of concern that is seen on the islands is the Bold or Daring Jumping Spider (Phidippus audax), which measures only a half inch in size.
 It might look harmless, but its bite is painful and may produce redness, swelling and blistering.

 The Brown recluse spider, a dangerous spider commonly found on the mainland, has not been documented as an established inhabitant of the Hawaiian Islands.

-Symptoms associated with spider bites vary from mild or unnoticeable to relatively severe.
-Very rarely, complications or even death can occur from severe bites.
+Symptoms associated with spider bites can vary from mild or unnoticeable to relatively severe.
+Very rarely, complications or even death can occur following severe bites.
 Symptoms of a typical spider bite can include;

 - Itching or rash